 |Action Center - Six Classes|

-In addition to ASCP’s letter, the society also partnered with NCPA and SCPC to write a letter that addresses our collective concerns regarding CMS’ Proposed Changes to Lower Drug Prices in Medicare Advantage and Part D.
+In response to this proposal, ASCP and 75 of our members wrote a letter to the agency urging them to reconsider these life-threatening changes.
+The Society also partnered with NCPA and SCPC to write a letter that addresses our collective concerns regarding CMS’ Proposed Changes to Lower Drug Prices in Medicare Advantage and Part D.